MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 - Tier3
 ms.custom:
 - seo-marvel-apr2020
-description: Learn how to use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint and OneDrive.
+description: Learn how to use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint for Microsoft 365.
 ---

-# Use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint
+# Use Microsoft Purview risk and compliance solutions instead of the older information management and records management features in SharePoint for Microsoft 365

 > [!IMPORTANT]
-> Read the [overview](#overview) to get a summary of the plan to deprecate the applicable older features from SharePoint records management.
+> Read the [overview](#overview) to get a summary of the plan to deprecate the applicable older features from SharePoint for Microsoft 365 records management.
 For more information and links to important articles and pages, see [migration strategies](migration-strategies.md).
 >
->Review the older information management and records management features in SharePoint [deprecation timeline](#deprecation-timeline) for dates that have been announced and for updates on new deprecation announcements.
+>Review the older information management and records management features in SharePoint for Microsoft 365 [deprecation timeline](#deprecation-timeline) for dates that have been announced and for updates on new deprecation announcements.

 ## Overview

-If you need to proactively retain or delete content in Microsoft 365 for data lifecycle management or records management, we recommend using Microsoft 365 Purview Data Lifecycle Management and Microsoft Purview Records Management features instead of older features in SharePoint records management and information management.
+If you need to proactively retain or delete content in Microsoft 365, we recommend using Microsoft Purview Data Lifecycle Management and Microsoft Purview Records Management features instead of older information management and records management features in SharePoint for Microsoft 365

 We have a long-term deprecation plan for these older features and will share updates including dates in the [deprecation timeline.](#deprecation-timeline) Feature deprecations are communicated in advance to give customers time to prepare and perform any applicable migration activities.

-The following SharePoint records management and information management features are under consideration for deprecation:
+The following older information management and records management features in SharePoint for Microsoft 365 are under consideration for deprecation:

 - Record Center
     - [Create a record center site ](https://support.microsoft.com/en-us/office/create-a-records-center-6bf1488b-62a8-486c-90dd-54b6bcce4b3a#:~:text=You%20need%20to%20take%20the%20following%20steps%20to,on%20the%20Records%20Center%20site.%20...%20See%20More.)